A13iRJ0KeR/pookiecare/README.md

 ## Notes

-- This system is specifically designed for Bangladesh
+- This platform is specifically designed for Bangladesh market
 - Phone numbers must follow the format: 01XXXXXXXXX (11 digits)
 - Country field is fixed to "Bangladesh"
+- All prices are in BDT (Bangladeshi Taka - ৳)
+- Product images are stored locally in `media/products/images/`
-- User ID uses UUID for better security and scalability
+- All primary keys use UUID for better security and scalability
+- Shopping cart is implemented as orders with `in_cart=True`
+- Stock is automatically updated when orders are completed